 A positive integer spiral

-The integer number spiral with prime numbers marked is know as an Ulam spiral.
+The integer number spiral in a grid, with prime numbers marked is know as an Ulam spiral.

 Below (Figure 3) is a 400 x 400 pixel wide Ulam spiral... that's a total of 160,000 pixels... or 160,000 integers.
 Prime numbers are the black pixels.
 There are 14,683 primes (black pixels) in this Ulam spiral.
 To view a huge Ulam spiral with 10,000,000,000 pixels / integers then click here.